ShivamBhosale/100DaysOfCode/index.md

 ## Day 96 - COVID-19 Tweets Analysis Using Wordcloud
 I did COVID-19 tweets analysis using wordcloud and also used other visualization techniques on the tweet dataset.

+## Day 97 - Restaurant Sales Analyis
+Today I did Restaurant Sales Analyis on a dataset and used Plotty ans Seaborn to visualize the dataset.